hubmapconsortium/documentation/docs/Publications/index.md

 ### 3.2 Globus File Upload
 This section provides options for uploading files associates with publications via Globus.

-<mark> _Note for Mac Users:_ </mark> Ensure there are no ".DS_Store"files in the directories prior to upload to Globus. <br />
+<mark>Note for Mac Users:</mark> Ensure there are no ".DS_Store"files in the directories prior to upload to Globus. <br />
 - Instructions for deleting these files from Globus via the CLI are [here](https://gist.github.com/keller-mark/f8973fdf575db0d1786434ac91dc0a7f).

 #### Option 1: Web browser-based
-This option works well for most publication pages due to small file sizes (small files or small set of files).
+This option works well for most publication pages due to small file sizes (small files or small set of files). <br />
 Option 2 (below) is better for larger files and submissions.
 - The upload instructions below are not comprehensive.
-See the Globus [FAQ](https://docs.globus.org/faq/) regarding Globus Connect and Endpoints for more detail.
+- See the Globus [FAQ](https://docs.globus.org/faq/) regarding Globus Connect and Endpoints for more detail.

 As specified in the [HuBMAP Data Submission Guide](https://docs.hubmapconsortium.org/data-submission/), here is some _essential_ information about [Globus](https://www.globus.org/) uploads:
 - Your Globus ID must be an institutional ID. **Note:** eRA Commons and ORCID IDs are not acceptable for this purpose.